rqfirqfo/mscdsampler-html/README.md

-# Microsoft Interactive HTML Sampler
+# MS Interactive HTML Sampler
 An attempt to rewrite the 1996 version of Microsoft Interactive CD Sampler into HTML.

 ## Why?